 It is important for people living in temporary accommodation to remember that:

 • you must live in the temporary accommodation that we provide.
-If you are not living in the property the council may decide that you are not homeless and end its duty to you, meaning you would have to leave the accommodation.
+If you are not living in the property we may decide that you are not homeless and end its duty to you, meaning you would have to leave the accommodation.
 Please note, housing benefit is not payable if you are absent from your property and are living somewhere else

 • if you have to be absent from the temporary accommodation for any period of time (e.g. due to an emergency) then you must notify your housing advisor and the accommodation provider